Having healthy teeth doesn’t just apply to humans, but animals as well, like our loving pets.

-A bad tooth hurts everyone.
-You, me, your dog.
-We all know how bad a toothache can be.
-It can literally stop us from being functional or being able to focus on anything else.
-Your dog can experience this too if he has dental problems.
+A bad tooth hurts everyone, whether it’s you or your pet dog.
+We know how awful a throbbing toothache can be – it can literally stop us from functioning or being able to focus on anything else.
+Your dog can also experience this too if it has dental problems.

 This is why prevention is the most effective cure.